BhavanaLittleMag/Vol6/README.md

 4. <nav><a href="Caricature.jpeg">Self Caricature </a></nav>- contributed by Agneya Dutta Pooleery. <br>
 5. <nav><a href="IMG_5411.JPG">Alpana design</a></nav> for collecting date palm jaggery - contributed by Haimonti Dutta. <br>

-This is the first time that we have several contributions posted online, in addition to our usual pdf format.
-We kindly request our readers to provide thir comments on this new format.
+This is the first time that we have selected several contributions to be posted online, in addition to our usual pdf format.
+We kindly request our readers to provide their valuable feedback on this new format.

 Please keep sharing your contributions with bhavanamag@gmail.com.

 The next volume is scheduled for November, 2023.
-Keep an eye out for the call for contributions around early October.
+Keep an eye out for the call for contributions around early October, 2023.

 Thank you for all your hard work to make this little magazine a success!